the-markup/investigation-isp/README.md

 ## Data
-The `data/` directory is where inputs, intermediaries and outputs are saved.
+This directory is where inputs, intermediaries and outputs are saved.

 Here is an overview of how the directory is organized: